FirefoxBar/HeaderEditor/docs/docs/en-US/guide/custom-function.md

 	// Request time
 	time: 1505613357577.7522,
 	// URL of the resource which triggered the request.
 For example, if "https://example.com" contains a link, and the user clicks the link, then the originUrl for the resulting request is "https://example.com".
-	// Since 4.1.0
 	originUrl: '',
 	// URL of the document in which the resource will be loaded.
 Only available in Firefox.
-Since 4.1.0
 	documentUrl: '',
 	// Whether the request is from a private browsing window.
 Only available in Firefox.
 	incognito: false,